sftpplus/sftpplus-docs/src/doc_source/quick-start/local-manager.rst

 * Disable or stop the main local manager service itself.
 This can only be done by manually editing the configuration file.

-When stopping a service, the Local Manager only prevents the service from accepting new connections.
+When stopping a service, the Web Manager only prevents the service from accepting new connections.
 Connections that are already established continue to function until they are terminated in a normal way and active clients are not forced to disconnect.